OHDSI/CureIdRegistry/CureID Cohort Creation Guide.md

 **Purpose**: This script creates a copy of the Cohort and removes identifying characteristics to prepare the data for sharing with the VIRUS registry.

-**Description**: Run this file to generate a deidentified copy of your target data.
-Insert your data into the OMOP tables, and de-identify person_id, and date fields using date.shift. (\*If a person is 90 years of age or older, assign a random age between 90-99 years.)
+**Description**: Run this script to generate a deidentified copy of your target data.
+The following actions are performed:
+- Reassignment of Person IDs
+Person IDs are regenerated sequentially from a sorted copy of the Person table.
+These new Person IDs are carried throughout the CDM to all tables that reference it.

+- Date Shifting
+Each person is assigned a random date shift value between -186 and +186 days.
+All dates for that person are then shifted shifted by that amount.

+- Birthdays
+After date shifting a person’s birthday, the day is then set to the first of the new birth month.
+If the person would be \> 89 years old then they are assigned a random birth year that would make them 90-99 years old.

+- Date Truncation
+A user-defined Start and End date are used to exclude any date shifted data that falls outside of the target date range (e.g. procedures, conditions occurrences, etc.).
+Does not include Birthdates.

+- Removal of other identifiers
+Other potentially identifying datapoints are removed from the dataset such as location_id, provider_id, and care_site_id

 **Dependencies**:
 - 01_CURE_ID_Cohort.sql